arjuuuuunnnnn/The-Art-Of-Transformation/README.md

-# Hybrid VAE-GAN Architecture for Artistic Style Transfer
+# Metamorphosis of Photorealistic Images to Pencil Sketch using a Hybrid GAN-VAE Architecture

 ## Architecture
 <p align="center">